chisophugis/clang_plugin_example/README.rst

 Quickstart
 ==========

-Run `try` and hopefully you'll see a huge list of headers spewed out.
+Run ``try`` and hopefully you'll see a huge list of headers spewed out.

 Contribute
 ==========

-Clang needs these kinds of minimal tutorials.
+Clang needs these kinds of minimal tutorials to get people up and running quickly.
 If you try this out, fork the repo!
-Then if you make something even remotely interesting, send me a pull request and I'll add it to the collection (obviously I'll then need to organize things better).
+Then if you make something even remotely interesting, send me a pull request and I'll add it to the collection (obviously I'll organize things better if that happens).

 Some ideas: